Our campaign aims to educate people about the sensitivity of mice and how this cannot be accommodated in laboratories.

 Laboratory cages can never replicate the complexity of life experienced by a mouse in the wild.
 No matter how ‘enriched’ a cage is, caged animals cannot control where they go, burrow, escape unpleasant things or explore.
 There is ample evidence that animals in laboratories, including mice, suffer from their day-to-day living conditions.
 Even moving and cleaning cages causes stress in animals.
 Additionally, prey animals like mice tend to hide signs of pain or distress, which makes them completely unsuited to the time-constrained laboratories in which they are kept.

 Mice are often kept in containers, stacked on racks, possibly with thousands of animals per room; the scope for suffering is enormous.
-Many terrible incidents of suffering were reported in UK laboratories in 2014 and 2015:
+Many terrible incidents of suffering were reported in UK laboratories in 2017:

 - Blood was taken from 25 mice.
 This was not only unauthorised, but was done so incompetently that it caused trauma to three of the mice, who were later killed.

 - Mice with rapidly growing tumours were not properly monitored.
 This led to the tumours growing larger than allowed.
 The animals’ distress was increased further as the tumours were removed, but painkillers were not given to the animals afterwards, as required.

 - 48 mice were experimented upon.
 The person in charge then went on 17 days’ holiday without making adequate arrangements for the animals care – as a result ‘a number’ of mice died or were killed.